 There are 2 changes to the 2026-27 dove season dates proposed by the Texas Parks and Wildlife Commission, and both pertain specifically to the South Zone.
 These changes will be voted on and adopted or not adopted at the TPW Commission meeting in Austin at TPWD headquarters on March 25-26, 2026.

-PROPOSED CHANGE No. 1: Change the South Zone regular season opening date to September 1, eliminate the Special White-winged Dove season, and institute standardized bag limits across all days in the South Zone (i.e., 15 mourning, white-winged, and white-tipped doves in the aggregate with no more than two white-tipped doves per day).
+(ADOPTED) PROPOSED CHANGE No. 1: Change the South Zone regular season opening date to September 1, eliminate the Special White-winged Dove season, and institute standardized bag limits across all days in the South Zone (i.e., 15 mourning, white-winged, and white-tipped doves in the aggregate with no more than two white-tipped doves per day).

-PROPOSED CHANGE No. 2: The other proposed change pertains to the second segment of the South Zone dove season.
+(NOT ADOPTED) PROPOSED CHANGE No. 2: The other proposed change pertains to the second segment of the South Zone dove season.
 At the commission meeting on Jan 21, 2026, the Commission proposed to adjust the second segment of the dove season in the South Zone to allow for hunting opportunities around Thanksgiving weekend (you can view this meeting in the helpful links section below).
 The adjusted season dates as proposed would be Nov.
 25 – Dec.
 29, 2026, as opposed to keeping the same season dates from previous years, December 18, 2026 – January 21, 2027 (as adjusted for calendar shift).

 The proposed dove season dates for 2026-27 are: